ngowonder/Auto-Pokemon-TCGP/README.md

 or
 - `py -m auto_pokemon_tcgp`

+For the `desired_packs`, in the config.yaml use any readable style you like, and add/remove any strings.

+If you desire 1 specific pack, remove all but that one string.

-Refer to auto_pokemon_tcgp.py for the complete list of desired_packs.
+When new card packs get release, refer to `auto_pokemon_tcgp.py` for the complete list of `desired_packs`.